-- b.
-Crimes Committed to Spread Terror among the Civilian Population of Sarajevo through a Campaign of Sniping and Shelling - 14.
-Between 12 May 1992 and November 1995, Ratko MLADIĆ participated in a joint criminal enterprise to establish and carry out a campaign of sniping and shelling against the civilian population of Sarajevo, the primary purpose of which was to spread terror among the civilian population.
-This joint criminal enterprise existed between April 1992 and November 1995.
-The objective of this criminal enterprise involved the commission of the crimes of terror, unlawful attacks on civilians, and murder charged in this indictment. - 15.
-Ratko MLADIĆ shared the intent for the commission of each of these crimes with others who acted in concert with him in this criminal enterprise including: Radovan KARADŽIĆ; Momčilo KRAJIŠNIK; Biljana PLAVŠIĆ; Nikola KOLJEVIĆ; Stanislav GALIĆ; Dragomir MILOŠEVIĆ; and Vojislav ŠEŠELJ.
-Each of these individuals, by his or her acts or omissions, contributed to achieving this objective. - 16.
-Other members of this joint criminal enterprise included: members of the Bosnian Serb leadership; republic-level members of Bosnian Serb Political and Governmental Organs; regional, municipal and local level members of Bosnian Serb Political and Governmental Organs with responsibility in or for the Sarajevo area; commanders, assistant commanders, senior officers, and chiefs of JNA, VRS, TO, and MUP units whose areas of responsibility included the Sarajevo area; and leaders of Serbian and Bosnian Serb paramilitary forces and volunteer units operating in or with responsibility over the Sarajevo area.
+15. Between April 1992 and November 1995, Radovan KARADŽIĆ participated in a joint criminal enterprise to establish and carry out a campaign of sniping and shelling against the civilian population of Sarajevo, the primary purpose of which was to spread terror among the civilian population.
+This objective involved the commission of the crimes

+16. Radovan KARADŽIĆ shared the intent for the commission of each of these crimes with others who acted in concert with him in this criminal enterprise including: Momčilo KRAJIŠNIK; Ratko MLADIĆ; Biljana PLAVŠIĆ; Nikola KOLJEVIĆ; Stanislav GALIĆ; Dragomir MILOŠEVIĆ; and Vojislav ŠEŠELJ.
+Each of these individuals, by his or her acts or omissions, contributed to achieving this objective.

+17. Other members of this joint criminal enterprise included: members of the Bosnian Serb leadership; republic-level members of Bosnian Serb Political and Governmental Organs; regional, municipal and local level members of Bosnian Serb Political and Governmental Organs with responsibility in or for the Sarajevo area; commanders, assistant commanders, senior officers, and chiefs of JNA, VRS, TO, and MUP units whose areas of responsibility included the Sarajevo area; and leaders of Serbian and Bosnian Serb paramilitary forces and volunteer units operating in or with responsibility over the Sarajevo area.
 Alternatively, some or all of these individuals were not members of this joint criminal enterprise, but were used by members of the joint criminal enterprise to carry out crimes committed in furtherance of its objective as described below.

-- 17. Members of this joint criminal enterprise implemented their objective by personally committing crimes, and/or through and by using others to carry out crimes committed in furtherance of their objective.
-Those used to carry out these crimes were: until about 20 May 1992, members of the JNA operating in or with responsibility over the Sarajevo area; members of the VRS, in particular the Sarajevo Romanija Corps; and members of other elements of the Serb Forces operating in or with responsibility over the Sarajevo area ("Sarajevo Forces"). - 18.
-Ratko MLADIĆ significantly contributed to achieving the objective of spreading terror among the civilian population of Sarajevo through a campaign of sniping and shelling in one or more of the ways set out in paragraph 13(a) through 13(h), 13(j) and 13(k) in relation to the objective of spreading terror.
+18. Members of this joint criminal enterprise implemented their objective by personally committing crimes, and/or through and by using others to carry out crimes committed in furtherance of their objective.
+Those used to carry out these crimes were: until about 20 May 1992, members of the JNA operating in or with responsibility over the Sarajevo area; members of the VRS, in particular the Sarajevo Romanija Corps; and members of other elements of the Serb Forces operating in or with responsibility over the Sarajevo area ("Sarajevo Forces").

+19. Radovan KARADŽIĆ significantly contributed to achieving the objective of spreading terror among the civilian population of Sarajevo through a campaign of sniping and shelling in one or more of the ways set out in paragraph 14(a) through 14(f), and 14(h) through 14(j) in relation to the objective of spreading terror.